2 Days in Sedona: Your Expert Weekend in Sedona Itinerary (2025)

 You can tell it’s family-owned with touches of handcrafted decor hanging from the walls and faux ice cream cones decorating the walkway as you enter.

-It’s a great way to top off your walk home under the dark Sedona sky.
+They also have seasonal flavors listed on their ice cream board but my favorite flavor continues to be the bourbon pecan.
+It’s exceptionally delicious!
+A stop here is a great way to top off your walk home under the dark Sedona sky.

 the famous chapel in the rocks of sedona which blends into the natural scenery after dark